Reviewing Liberty Expedia Holdings Inc. (LEXEA)'s and Akamai Technologies Inc. (NASDAQ:AKAM)'s results | New Business Observer

 |41.36

-Table 1 highlights Liberty Expedia Holdings Inc. and Akamai Technologies Inc.’s gross revenue, earnings per share (EPS) and valuation.
+Table 1 demonstrates Liberty Expedia Holdings Inc. and Akamai Technologies Inc.’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 shows us Liberty Expedia Holdings Inc. and Akamai Technologies Inc.’s net margins, return on assets and return on equity.
+Table 2 represents Liberty Expedia Holdings Inc. (NASDAQ:LEXEA) and Akamai Technologies Inc. (NASDAQ:AKAM)’s net margins, return on assets and return on equity.

 |Net Margins